a-t-h-i/Openweather-CLI/README.md

 Then cd to the cloned project by running: `cd Openweather-CLI`

-Run this code to setup a virtual environment and activate it: `python3 -m venv env && source env/bin/activate`
+Run this command to setup a virtual environment and activate it: `python3 -m venv env && source env/bin/activate`

 Now install them requirements using: `pip install -r requirements.txt`